-Today, a lot of users of the social network have found that their number of followers has significantly deflated.
-There are those who have lost up to 20,000 followers in one night, and there are extremely large accounts like those of some celebrities and media that have lost millions.
+Today, many social network users have found that their number of followers has significantly deflated.
+Some have lost up to 20,000 followers in one night, and there are extremely large accounts like some celebrities and media that have lost millions.

-While there are those who believe that it is about Instagram taking measures to eliminate inactive or false accounts, there are those who report that it could be an error since the numbers of followers look different from different accounts for some users.
+While some believe that it is about Instagram taking measures to eliminate inactive or false accounts, others report that it could be an error since the numbers of followers look different from different accounts for some users.

 On Twitter, there are dozens of comments and reports about missing followers.
 The social media specialist, Matt Navarra, has been putting together a list of popular accounts that have lost followers throughout the day.